How to sow your own Christmas trees and forest seed

 Soaking and casting of seeds

 Before the pre-treatment can take place the seed has to be soaked (casted) in water for 1-2 days.
 It is optimal to put the seeds in bags of either jute or canvas, depending on the amount of seeds.
-It is important only to fill the bag in half, since the seed swells up and will double it's size.
+It is important only to half fill the bag, since the seed swells up and will double its size.
 Is the bag completely filled, there is a risk that the seeds will be damaged because of the pressure.

 During the soaking, substances which may harm the seed will be washed out, if these have accumulated around the seed.
 We recommend that you place the bag in running water.
 Alternatively, you can change the water regularly.

 When the soaking is done, the water content of the seed is sufficiently raised.
-The seed has to drip off for one day, and after that it is ready for the pre-treatment.
+The seed has to drip off for one day.
+Hereafter it is ready for the pre-treatment.

 Pre-treatment of forest and landscape seeds

 During the pre-treament the seed has to be kept moist but not wet.
 Store the seed in a constant temperature of 5 degrees Celcius.
 In this way, the dormancy will be repealed after a certain amount of weeks (you'll find information about the length of the dormancy for the specific kind of seed on the bag when you buy seed from HD 2412).